-3-4b.
-UPPER AND LOWER LIMIT STOPS (electronic limit switch).
+3-4.
+UPPER AND LOWER LIMIT STOPS.
 Upper and lower limit stops are provided to guard against overtravel of load in either raising or lowering direction, which can cause damage to hoist.
-When highest position is reached, the lower block will cause the overload clutch to slip (fig. 3-1c).
-When the lowest block position is reached, the tail chain stop will cause the overload clutch to slip (fig. 3-1d).
-Limit stops are intended as safety devices and are not to be used on a routine basis to stop block travel.
+When highest position is reached, the lower block or lower block limit stop will cause the overload clutch to slip.
+When the lowest block position is reached, the tail chain stop will cause the overload clutch to slip.
+Limit stops are intended as safety devices and should not be used on a routine basis to stop block travel.
 Lowering full rated capacity load at full rated speed into the limit stop is an especially severe condition and must be avoided at all times.